 - Are you new to hair color remover?
 No worries, here’s how to get most of the product:

 - Word of Advice

 Why Can’t I Just Re-dye my Already Dyed Hair Instead?

-There’s a reason why hair care experts would suggest to extract the permanent hair dye of your hair first before applying another color treatment on top of it, unless of course, you are willing to wait eight weeks prior to the color application as a general rule.
+There’s a reason why hair care experts would suggest extracting the permanent hair dye of your hair first before applying another color treatment on top of it unless of course, you are willing to wait eight weeks prior to the color application as a general rule.
 Think of it as re-polishing your nails instead of using a cuticle remover.
 It kind of forms a build-up which sort of peel them up.
-The same with re-dying your hair, it forms a heavy-build up that weaken the bonds of your hair, making it fragile and damaged.
+The same with re-dying your hair, it forms a heavy-build up that weakens the bonds of your hair, making it fragile and damaged.

 Additionally, if you don’t get rid of your hair’s pre-existing color, layering another artificial color would be almost impossible because the hair shaft can only take much.
 Without a place to fit them in, the color molecules cannot get in.
 And although some molecules may be able to squeeze in, it wıll only make hair color appear uneven and dull.

 We all had our fair share of hair dye fails.
 No need to panic, because whether you’re looking for effective products to remove that stubborn hair dye or leaning towards easy DIYs, there are a lot of ways on how to remove a permanent hair dye.

 If you have a big event the next day and want to get rid of the dye out of your hair fast, a hair color remover is your best bet.
 It’s also a perfect solution for when your color shade came out darker than you wanted.
 A hair color remover (also known as hair color extractor or hair color stripper) works by removing the permanent and artificial color molecules of your tresses from your hair’s core, giving your hair a perfect base to dye your hair again.